 ACHILLES TENDINOPATHY: WHICH TREATMENTS ARE MOST EFFECTIVE

-Anyway, I digress….. so, when I do get a request for my advice which does fall within my scope of practice, I’m more than delighted to get stuck in!
-A friend of a friend of ours is a professional basketball player who has a designated physio who understands a few podiatric principles.
+When I get a request for my advice that falls within my scope of practice, I’m more than delighted to get stuck in!
+A friend of a friend is a professional basketball player who has a designated physio who understands a few podiatric principles.
 His problem was an ongoing Achilles pain which kept flaring up – I know I blogged about the Achilles last time but every case and every patient is different.
 For starters, this guy is a professional athlete not a weekend recreational runner, I’m not sure how true this is, but he told us that if he doesn’t play or they don’t win, they don’t get paid!

 Interestingly a prospective study by Milgrom et al (2003), looking at the risk factors for Achilles tendinopathy, found that 94% of infantry recruits who suffered with Achilles tendinopathy actually had a paratendinitis.
 They also found a significant increase of paratendinitis if training had taken place in the winter suggesting that the decreased temperature may increase the viscosity of the mucopolysaccharide which make up the paratendon membrane and serve as a lubricant.
 If this gliding of the tendon and epitendon is restricted, friction increases which could lead to a paratendinitis.